Thérèse Lavoie-Roux

 Thérèse Lavoie-Roux (March 12, 1928 – January 31, 2009) was a Canadian politician and social worker who served in the National Assembly of Quebec and the Senate of Canada.
 She was the Minister of Health and Social Services from 1985 to 1989.

 Early life

 Lavoie-Roux was born on March 12, 1928, in Rivière-du-Loup, Quebec, the daughter of Lauréat Lavoie and Charlotte Dubé.
-She received her undergraduate degree in 1949, and her masters degree in social work from the University of Montreal.
+She received her undergraduate degree in 1949, and her master's degree in social work from the University of Montreal.
 She became a social worker and therapist at the Montreal Children's Hospital from 1951 to 1960.
 She served on a number of boards, including the Home Care Services for the Mentally Disturbed.

 In 1969, the law changed and women were allowed to be members of the Montreal Roman Catholic School Board for the first time.
 Lavoie-Roux was selected by the Archbishop of Montreal to be the first female member and upon her selection, she was elected as Vice-Chair.
 In 1970, she became the Chair, a position she would hold for seven years.
 During this time, she initiated a meals programme.